Azure/intro-to-intelligent-apps/labs/00-setup/README.md

 During these labs, we'll make use of a *Completions* model and an *Embeddings* model, so you'll need access to at least one of each of these.
 Grant the participants access to Azure OpenAI Service service be assigning the `Cognitive Service OpenAI user`.
 If the participant is a `Cognitive Service OpenAI contributor`, they can create the following deployments themselves.

+**NOTE:** Please take extra care to make sure the correct version of each model is deployed.

 Someone may have already set these up for you to use, however if you need to deploy your own you can follow these instructions.

 1. Check if you already have an Azure OpenAI service deployed.
 Go to the Azure Portal and in the top search bar, enter `openai`.
 You'll then see **Azure OpenAI** listed under **Services**.
 Click on **Azure OpenAI** to see all deployed services.